Krrish9381/Job-Portal-Website-/README.md

 ## 🎯 Purpose

-The goal of this project is to practice frontend development skills, including layout design, responsiveness, and UI structuring.
+The goal of this project is to practice frontend development skills, including layout design, responsiveness, and adding basic interactivity using JavaScript.

 ## 📌 Future Improvements